 If you’re not careful, the calories in alcohol add up quickly.
 Also, alcoholic drinks can cause a lapse in judgment.
 To avoid this mistake, measure the calorie content of all alcoholic beverages before you consume them.

 One common mistake people make when counting calories is not counting cheat foods.
 Cheat foods are those high in calories that you eat occasionally.
 They include things like cake, cookies, ice cream, and candy.
 While you might not eat these foods daily, they can still add up.
 If you’re not careful, the calories from cheat foods can sabotage your fitness goals.

 To avoid this mistake, be sure to count the calories in all the food you eat, including cheat foods.
 This will help you stay on track and reach your fitness goals.

 The Last Word on Calorie Counting Mistakes that Sabotage Fitness Goals

-There are many apps and websites that claim to help you count calories.
+Many apps and websites claim to help you count calories.
 While these can be useful, they’re only sometimes accurate.
 This is because the calorie content of food can vary depending on how it’s prepared.
-For example, a baked potato has different calories than a boiled potato.
+For example, a baked potato has additional calories than a boiled potato.

 To avoid this mistake, use a reliable app or website to track the calories in your food.
 Or, better yet, use a scale and measuring cups to measure your food’s portion sizes and calorie content.
 This will help you get an accurate idea of how many calories you eat.